Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Derivation of the supercurrent density

+We want to stress that the velocity $\bm{v}(\bm{K})$ and the reduced density matrix $\langle c^{\dagger}_{\bm{K}\sigma} c^{}_{\bm{K}\sigma}\rangle$ have to carry the same momentum label $\bm{K}$ to fulfill Eq.~(\ref{eq:j_expectation_value}) (here $\bm{K}=\bm{k}$).
+The expression in terms of a Green function then depends decisively on the notation used for FMP in the Nambu--Gor'kov formalism.
+To match the definition given in Eq.~(\ref{eq:Nambu_Gorkov_GF_FMP_time}) (and Eq.~(4) of the main text) necessitates a shift of the $\bm{k}$ argument.

-Thus, we obtain an expression for the current density derived from the Nambu-Gor'kov Green function as stated in Eq.(6) of the main text\footnote{We want to note that a similar expression is given above Eq.~(38.13) in the book by Abrikosov, Gor'kov, and Dzyaloshinski~\cite{Abrikosov1975} as well as Eq.~(14.245) in the book by P. Coleman~\cite{Coleman2008}.
-In both cases, however, it is discussed in the context of an external magnetic field $\bm{A}$.}:
+Thus, we obtain an expression for the current density derived from the Nambu--Gor'kov Green function as stated in Eq.~(6) of the main text:

-In practical calculations, however, we use Eq.~(\ref{eq:current_better_convergence}) as this has better convergence with respect to the Matsubara summation associated with obtaining $G(\tau=0^{-})$.
-For details, see Sec.~\ref{sec:current_Matsubara_sum}.
+In practical calculations, however, we use Eq.~(\ref{eq:current_better_convergence}) as this shows better convergence with respect to the Matsubara summation associated with obtaining $G(\tau=0^{-})$.
+For details, see Note~\ref{sec:current_Matsubara_sum}.
+We note that our approach reduces to linear-response-based approaches to calculate the stiffness $D_{\mathrm{s}}\propto\lambda_{\mathrm{L}}^{-2}$ in the limit of $q\to0$.
+In this limit, one finds $\bm{j}=-D_{\mathrm{s}}\bm{A}$ by introducing a small $\bm{A}$ via Peierls-substitution [\href{https://doi.org/10.1103/physrevb.95.024515}{47}] which is gauge-equivalent to the FMP constraint with small $\bm{q}$ [\href{https://doi.org/10.1103/PhysRevA.8.1111}{62}].
+We, however, explicitly account for finite $q$ in our calculations inside the superconducting phase and determine the depairing current $j_{\mathrm{dp}}$ for the evaluation of $\lambda_{\mathrm{L}}$ (see Note~\ref{sec:jdp_and_lamL}).
+We stress that one also needs the full $q$-dependence encoded in the order parameter to evaluate the correlation length $\xi(T)$.

+We want to note that a similar expression to Eq.~(\ref{eq:j_expectation_value_trace}) is given above Eq.~(38.13) in the book by Abrikosov, Gor'kov, and Dzyaloshinski~[60] as well as in Eq.~(14.245) in the book by Coleman [4].
+In both cases, however, it is discussed in the context of an external magnetic field $\bm{A}$ similar to the implementation in Ref.~[\href{https://doi.org/10.1103/physrevb.95.024515}{45}].